BionicApe/UE4ThirdPartyExample/README.md

 Copile:

-1 Go to "./Plugins/BAAwsSdk/Source/ThirdParty/BAAwsSdkLibrary" and open ExampleLibrary.sln for Vsiual Studio or Xcode project (not tested).
+1 Go to "./Plugins/BAAwsSdk/Source/ThirdParty/BAAwsSdkLibrary" and open ExampleLibrary.sln for Vsiual Studio.

 2 Change the "Solution Configuration" to "Release".